ecology-rocks/gcdoc-portal/README.md

 #### **Manager Tools**

-* **ManagerLogView.vue (New):**
-  * Read-only table for Admins/Managers.
-  * Filters to isolate "Maintenance" and "Cleaning" logs from general volunteer hours.
-  * Date range filtering.
 * **EventCreator.vue (Update/New):**
   * Add toggle for needsVolunteers.
   * Build UI to define **Recurring Patterns** (Days of Week \+ Roles) or **One-Off Shifts**.